< All Topics

 The import/export commands offer two options:

-This function reads all article records from the database and overwrites the local article records in the current drawing.
+Imports the information for any article used in the local DWG file and overwrites the DWG information permanently.
 Afterward, any new table placements, electrical placements, or other actions will use the updated local article data.

 Info